- Developers

 - You have completed the first 3 tutorials in this group.

 The following tables list the different options available in the SAP HANA database explorer to export and import data from a single table or view.
-Step 3 will cover import and export of catalog objects which can include the SQL to recreate the object as well as additional objects such as functions and procedures.

 Methods to export tables or views